northwestcoder/terraform-satori-audit-export/README.md

 **You should have Satori audit data now.
 Success!**

-Your client IP will have been added to the database network list, so you can fire up your favorite db client and connect to your new Satori Postgres database hosting your audit data using the IP address which was output from the previous step.
+- Your client IP will have been added to the database network list.
+- You can now launch your favorite db client and connect to your new Postgres database hosting your Satori audit data using the IP address which was output from the previous step.
+If you left the defaults alone, you have a single table ```public.audit_data``` to explore.

-This quick start defaults to SQL SSL mode = false, so SSL is not enabled.
-If you change to this to 'true', then you will need to configure client certificates and add those to your database client - this is outside the scope of this quick start.
+- This quick start defaults to SQL SSL mode = false, so SSL is not enabled.
+If you change to this to 'true', then you will need to configure client certificates and add those to your database client - these steps are outside the scope of this quick start.

 **Clean up / Tear Down**

 - If you run ```terraform destroy``` it will throw an error on the sql instance step.
-- This is because terraform detects that the database is no longer empty (if you ran all the steps above).
+- This is because terraform detects that the database is no longer empty - if you ran all the steps above this is true.
 - To fix this,
  	- first run ```drop table public.audit_data``` in your database client.
  	- You will also need to "end" or "close" your connection or otherwise quit your database client.
-- Once you have done both of these steps, now at the command line you can run ```terraform destroy```, and all of the above resources will be removed from your Google Cloud project.
+- Once you have done both of these steps, now at the command line you can run ```terraform destroy``` and all of the terraform-created resources will be removed from your Google Cloud project.